yelkar-snehal/javascript-practise/jsConceptual/promise.md

     -async/await uses try/catch blocks, making error handling more straightforward and similar to synchronous code.
     -Execution Flow:
   - -promise.then schedules callbacks and continues executing subsequent code immediately.
-    -await pauses the execution of the async function until the promise resolves, but other code outside the async function continues to run.
+    - await pauses the execution of the async function until the promise r esolves, but other code outside the async function continues to run.
-    -Does async/await Stop the Execution of the Program?
+    - Does async/await Stop the Execution of the Program?
-    -No, it does not stop the execution of the entire program.
+    - No, it does not stop the execution of the entire program.
-    -await only pauses the execution of the async function it is used in.
+    - await only pauses the execution of the async function it is used in.
-    -Other code outside the async function continues to run normally.
+    - Other code outside the async function continues to run normally.
-    -This allows other tasks and promises to continue executing in the event loop.
+    - This allows other tasks and promises to continue executing in the event loop.